-The price of our common stock may be volatile and fluctuate substantially, and investors may lose all or part of their investment.
+The price of our common stock has been and may continue to be volatile and fluctuate substantially, and investors may lose all or part of their investment.

-Our stock price is likely to be volatile.
+Our stock price has been volatile and may continue to be subject to wide fluctuations in response to various factors.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, you may lose all or part of your investment.
 The market price for our common stock may be influenced by many factors, including:

-the success of competitive drugs or technologies; results of preclinical studies and clinical trials of our current or future product candidates or those of our competitors; regulatory or legal developments in the U.S. and other countries; developments or disputes concerning patent applications, issued patents or other proprietary rights; the recruitment or departure of key personnel; the level of expenses related to any of our current or future product candidates or clinical development programs; the results of our efforts to discover, develop, acquire or in-license additional current or future product candidates or drugs; actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; variations in our financial results or those of companies that are perceived to be similar to us; changes in the structure of healthcare payment systems; market conditions in the pharmaceutical and biotechnology sectors; general economic, industry and market conditions; and П the other factors described in this "Risk Factors" section.
+- the success of competitive drugs or technologies; - results of preclinical studies and clinical trials of our current or future product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our current or future product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional current or future product candidates or drugs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

-COVID-19 has been spreading rapidly around the world since December 2019 and has negatively affected the stock market and investor sentiment.
+COVID-19 has been spreading rapidly around the world since December 2019, including with the ongoing identification of variants of the virus, and has negatively affected the stock market and investor sentiment.
 The price of our common stock may be disproportionately affected as investors may favor traditional profit-making industries and companies during the times of market uncertainty and instability.